"You are the hero of your own story. Make sure it's a good one." - Tom MacNaughton

 Floor space and headroom are the other non-requirements.
 It is important to be able to move forward and aft through the interior without asking your shipmates to move.
 It is also very nice to be able to stand up and stretch someplace in the boat if possible.
 Beyond that, these things that seem vital just simply aren't.
 The distances you would walk, and the amount of time you would stand, inside the boat are too small to worry about.

 We have insufficient space here to address the many specific items of advice we have about living aboard.
-That is why we have written the two publications mentioned above and recommend the others on our marine publishing order form.
+That is why we have written the two publications mentioned above and recommend the others in our publishing section.
 You will find reviews of most of these books and other publications linked to their titles.
 We are also preparing a book or two on the subject about which you may want to inquire.
 We are also pleased to answer any questions you may have in the meantime.
 Just call or write, or use our email address.

 For now we will just summarize by saying that simplicity, economy, mobility, and small boats equal freedom the likes of which is seldom seen today.
 If you have your priorities straight, and some sound information, you can achieve these things.
 We would like to help.